|t h e

 t u i t i o

-Tuition is $240 for two-day classes; $600 for five-day classes; $960 for two sequential five-day classes.
+Tuition has gone up a bit this year: $260 for two-day classes; $650 for five-day classes; $1040 for two sequential five-day classes (a 20% discount).
 Material fees are listed with each class.
 A

 deposit is requested to hold a place in a workshop: $50 for a weekend,